elucian/bee/syntax/overview.md

 ```

 **Notes:**
-* Multiple results are defined exactly like output parameters;
+* Multiple results are defined by name and can also have initial value;
-* A rule with multiple results can not be used in expressions;
 * You can capture results into multiple variables separated by comma;
-* You can ignore one result using anonymous variable "_"
+* You can ignore one result using anonymous variable "_";
+* Rules with multiple results can not be used in expressions.

 ### Rule as function